Loki season 1: Cast and characters

 A variant of Loki who is attacking the "Sacred Timeline" and has enchantment powers.
 She does not consider herself to be a Loki, using the name "Sylvie" as an alias.
 While Sylvie was inspired by Sylvie Lushton / Enchantress and Lady Loki from the comics, she is a different person with a different backstory from those characters as well as Hiddleston's Loki.
 Di Martino said Hiddleston had "looked after" her and gave her advice on playing the character, while she did her own research and preparation for the role.
-Di Martino kept her regional accent for Sylvie, in order to not sound "too posh or too well spoken" to help reflect the life Sylvie had lived.
+Di Martino kept her regional accent for Sylvie, to not sound "too posh or too well spoken" to help reflect the life Sylvie had lived.
 Hiddleston felt Di Martino incorporated "certain characteristics" he uses for Loki to portray Sylvie, while still making the character "completely her own".
 Herron believed that Sylvie dealing with her pain put her in a similar headspace as Loki was in Thor (2011).
 Di Martino looked to the fight scenes of Atomic Blonde (2017) to create Sylvie's fighting style, calling her a "street fighter" with more of a brawler fighting style, compared to Loki's "balletic" style.
 An extensive backstory for the character was written by series' writer Elissa Karasik, with Waldron hopeful some of the material could be featured in the second season.
 Cailey Fleming portrays a young Sylvie.